 During your trip to the Gold Coast, you can do more than just head to the beach, although there’s nothing wrong with that.
 You will find plenty of great hikes such as at Burleigh Heads National Park.
 If you want some adrenaline, you can head over to one of the numerous theme parks in the city.

 You’ll find a lot of stuff to do here and there is a lively party scene too should you wish to let your hair down!
-The Gold Coast is the last stop before Brisbane and it’s one you should make the most of.
+It’s the last stop before Brisbane and it’s one you should make the most of.

-Byron Bay is one of the most well-known places in Australia.
+Byron Bay is one of the most well-known places in Australia and one of the best places to visit in New South Wales.
 This is one of the places you can’t miss out on while driving from Sydney to Brisbane.

-One of the most famous places in Byron bay is the lighthouse, which is the easternmost point of Australia!
-The Cape Byran Lighthouse Walk is beautiful and the views out into the Pacific are spectacular.
+One of the most famous places there is Byron Bay lighthouse, which is the easternmost point in Australia!
+The Cape Byran Lighthouse Walk is beautiful and the views out into the Pacific Ocean are spectacular.

 Byron Bay is one of the best stops on this drive and although it’s come towards the end of the trip, it’s well worth waiting for!

-You’ll still find a beach but you’ll also find a lot more things to do too.
+You’ll find Newcastle Beach here but there are many more things to do too.
 One such thing is to go on a boat trip around the harbour.
 It’s a great way to see the coastline and you might see some interesting marine life too!